biswojitpalai/JobTracker/README.md

-# JobTrack - AI-Powered Job Application Tracker
+# AI-Powered Job Application Tracker

 ## 🚀 Overview
 **JobTrack** is an AI-powered job application tracking system designed to help job seekers organize their job search efficiently.
 It provides a seamless experience for managing job applications, analyzing resumes using AI, and tracking progress with real-time insights.